-The safety of personnel working on and around operating rail services is achieved through a number of complementary safety measures.
-These can be grouped into two general areas:
+The safety of personnel working on and around operating rail services is achieved through a number of complementary measures.
+These fall into two general areas:

-Worksite protection
+• Worksite protection

 These are the measures put in place to mitigate the risk of injury from railway operational hazards.
 That is, ensuring separation between track workers and train operations.